-Defendant contends that trial counsel rendered ineffective assistance, because he failed to file a motion to suppress the .38 caliber bullet that was seized from defendant's residence.
+Defendant contends that he was deprived of his state and federal constitutional rights to the effective assistance of counsel, because trial counsel failed to file a motion to suppress the .38 caliber bullet that was seized from defendant's residence.
 Defendant also argues that trial counsel should have filed a motion to unseal the police affidavit used to issue the search warrant to determine whether the search warrant was supported by probable cause, and whether the information provided by the confidential informant was reliable.